juliamauri/RedEye-Engine/README.md

 ### Supported Drag & Drop file extensions
 * **.zip**: If not already in /Library, file copies to /Assets and is iterated.
 Resources are saved in /Library with our own format and loaded to scene.
 * **.fbx**: If not already in /Library, file copies to /Assets.
 Then searches at origin path for other files needed and copies them too.
 Resources are saved in /Library with our own format and loaded to scene.
-* **.png & .dds**: If not already in /Library, imports file to /Assets.
+* **.png, .dds, .jpg & .tga**: If not already in /Library, imports file to /Assets.
 If selected Game Object has a mesh, the meshes' texture is changed.

 ## Other Systems
 ### Console & Error Handler